msuiche/LiveCloudKd/README.md

 	WriteInterfaceHvmmDrvInternal - write data directly to kernel memory.
 Much faster, then WriteInterfaceWinHv, but uses undocument structures).
 See description of -m option.
 Default writing method is WriteInterfaceHvmmDrvInternal.

-Tested on Full VM from in Windows 10, Windows Server 2016, Windows Server 2019, Windows 11 Preview and Windows Server 2022 preview.
+Tested on Full VM from in Windows Server 2016, Windows Server 2019, Windows Server 2022, Windows 10 and Windows 11 Preview

 For launch: